Accredited official statistics

 HMRC tax receipts and National Insurance contributions for the UK (annual bulletin)

-This release focuses on annual cash receipts and receipts as a proportion of Gross Domestic Product (GDP) and includes cash receipts data for the latest tax year 2022 to 2023.
-Receipts for 2022 to 2023 are now aligned to the Annual Report and Accounts.
+This release focuses on annual cash receipts and receipts as a proportion of Gross Domestic Product (GDP) and includes provisional cash receipts data for the latest tax year 2023 to 2024.
+Receipts for 2023 to 2024 have been updated following the publication of the Annual Report and Accounts on 30 July 2024.
 To note that differences between these two publications occur as the latter presents data on an accrued basis.

-The graphs in this release include annual receipts data (available in the statistics table for HMRC tax receipts and NICs for the UK) and receipts as a proportion of non-seasonally adjusted GDP (available in the publication GDP deflators at market prices, and money GDP November 2023 (Autumn Statement).
+The graphs in this release include annual receipts data (available in the statistics table for HMRC tax receipts and NICs for the UK) and receipts as a proportion of non-seasonally adjusted GDP (available in the publication GDP deflators at market prices, and money GDP March 2024 (Budget 2024).

 Detail on methodology, quality and other information, useful websites and links are published in the quality report for HMRC tax receipts and National Insurance contributions for the UK.